AcademySoftwareFoundation/openvdb/fvdb/README.md

 ** Notes:**
 * Linux is the only platform currently supported (Ubuntu >= 20.04 recommended).
-* A CUDA-capable GPU with Ampere architecture or newer (i.e. compute capability >=8.0) is required to run the CUDA-accelerated operations in ƒVDB.
+* A CUDA-capable GPU with Ampere architecture or newer (i.e. compute capability >=8.0) is recommended to run the CUDA-accelerated operations in ƒVDB.
+A GPU with compute capabililty >=7.0 (Volta architecture) is the minimum requirement but some operations and data types are not supported.

 ## Building *f*VDB from Source